AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-kubernetes/README.md

 * `README.md` - This file.
 * `Vagrantfile` - The Vagrant configuration for our lab environment.
-* `provision.sh` - Script that assists in bringing up the lab environment.
+* `provision/` - Folder containing provisioning script(s) assisting in bringing up the lab environment.

 # Prerequisites